MikeJohnPage/smudge/README.md

 # smudge

 ## Overview
-smudge helps remove personal data from text.
-Under the hood, smudge is a lightweight package that uses a combination of regular expressions and lookup tables to help you remove:
+smudge provides a consistent set of verbs to remove the following personal data from text:
 - emails
 - names
 - dates